csoltenborn/GoogleTestAdapter/README.md

 * If your project configuration contains references to DLLs which do not end up in the build directory (e.g. through *Project/Properties/Linker/Input/Additional Dependencies*), these DLLs will not be found when running your tests.
 Use option *PATH extension* to add the directories containing these DLLs to the test executables' PATH variable.

 No source locations and traits are found for my tests!
-* The test adapter is not able to find the pdb of your test executable, e.g. because it has been deleted or moved.
+* The test adapter is not able to find the pdb of your test executable, e.g. because it has been deleted or moved (and indicates that with a warning in the test output window).
 Rebuilding your solution should regenerate the pdb at an appropriate location.
 * The test executable's project has the option *Linker/Debugging/Generate debug info* set to `No` or `Optimize for faster linking (/DEBUG:FASTLINK)`, resulting in a pdb not containing the information necessary to resolve source locations and traits (see [#46](https://github.com/csoltenborn/GoogleTestAdapter/issues/46)).
 Change the setting to `Yes` or `Optimize for debugging (/DEBUG)` and rebuild your solution.
+* Option *Parse symbol information* is set to `false`, making GTA not parse that information out of the pdb file intentionally.
+The actual set of options used is potentially composed from VS options, a solution settings file, and a user settings file; the resulting set of options will be logged to the test output window if the *Print debug info* option is set to `true`.

 ### Building, testing, debugging